World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Introduction

-As shown in Figure~\ref{fig:teaser}, a promising approach to overcoming real-world RL challenges involves developing world models as virtual environments, which we categorize into three major paradigms: (1) \textbf{Handcrafted digital twins} \cite{liu2023libero, chen2025robotwin}, which rely on manual asset creation and physics engine modeling but often lack the photorealism and physical fidelity required for real-world adaptation; (2) \textbf{3D-based reconstruction} \cite{lu2025gwm, xia2025drawer}, which utilize geometric 3D methods to represent scenes but struggle to generalize across diverse environments and rarely support stochastic exploration; and (3) \textbf{Action-conditioned video world models} \cite{zhang2025reinforcing, li2025vla, xiao2025world}, which leverage pretrained priors for better generalization but suffer from imprecise action-following and ungrounded reward signals.
-In these models, poor fidelity to action conditioning causes predicted trajectories to diverge from actual execution outcomes.
-As shown in Figure~\ref{fig:cosmos-failure-case}, existing models such as Cosmos-Predict 2 \cite{ali2025world} frequently hallucinate successful outcomes even when provided with erroneous actions, suggesting a reliance on visual priors over underlying physical dynamics.
-This lack of precise action following makes existing video world models unreliable as reward functions for effective RL deployment.
+A promising way to mitigate these challenges is to treat learned world models as virtual environments.
+As shown in Fig.~\ref{fig:teaser}, we group such models into three paradigms: (1) \emph{Handcrafted digital twins} \cite{liu2023libero, chen2025robotwin}, which rely on manual asset creation and physics engine modeling but often lack the photorealism and physical fidelity needed for real-world adaptation; (2) \emph{3D-based reconstruction} \cite{lu2025gwm, xia2025drawer}, which use geometric 3D representations but struggle to generalize across diverse environments, and rarely support rich stochastic exploration; (3) \emph{Action-conditioned video world models} \cite{zhang2025reinforcing, li2025vla, xiao2025world}, which leverage pretrained priors from large-scale video and offer high photorealism and stronger scene generalization.

-To address the limitations of imprecise action-following and unreliable reward signals in existing robotic world models, we propose \ourmethod, trying to address these challenges through two distinct layers.
-At the algorithmic level, we establish a co-evolving paradigm motivated by the observation that VLA behaviors shift during training.
-To ensure the broad coverage of these changing states, the world model first facilitates RL post-training for the VLA policy; subsequently, the failure rollouts generated by the updated policy are fed back to refine the world model to provide more robust action-following observation and reward.
-Supporting this framework at the architectural level, we introduce the \ourdataset dataset, which incorporates both successful and near-success trajectories, to sharpen the model's action-outcome alignment.
-Trained on this data, our state-aware video world model serves as a high-fidelity virtual environment by jointly predicting future observations and rewards.
-Our contributions are summarized as follows:

-\begin{itemize}[nosep] \item We introduce \ourmethod, a closed-loop framework that establishes a co-evolving cycle between world model and VLA policy learning through a novel iterative refinement paradigm. \item We develop a state-aware world model that achieves superior action-following precision by combining joint reward-and-video supervision on diffusion latents with curated near-success trajectories.
-These designs enable high-fidelity, action-conditioned prediction of both execution outcomes and intrinsic rewards. \item We conduct evaluations on the LIBERO benchmark \cite{liu2023libero} and real-world settings, demonstrating that \ourmethod significantly improves VLA performance across simulation and physical scenarios while reducing the necessity for costly real-world interactions. \end{itemize}